Auburn, Indiana Personal Injury and Car Accident Lawyer

 - Causation – To meet this element, you must establish a direct link between the breach of the duty of care and your injuries.
 In other words, it would not be enough to show that a driver was texting while driving.
 You would need to show that the driver’s texting caused your accident.

-- Damages – Finally, you must also establish that the other party’s negligence caused you to suffer actual damages such as physical injuries and the medical expenses, lost income and other losses related to those injuries.
+- Damages – Finally, you must also establish that the other party’s negligence caused you to suffer actual damages such as physical injuries and medical expenses, lost income, and other losses related to those injuries.

 Can Both Parties Be at Fault in an Accident in Indiana?

 Sometimes, multiple parties can be at fault for an accident such as a car crash.
 Under Indiana’s comparative fault law, accident victims can still claim compensation when they contributed to their injuries so long as they are no more than 51 percent at fault.
 If an insurance company or judge determines that an accident victim was at fault, the compensation that the person receives will be reduced by the same percentage of fault.